bala1802/ERA/Session-6/Part-1/README.md

     - `∂E_total/∂w1 = ∂(E_total)/∂h1 * ∂h1/∂w1 = [(∂E_total/∂o1 * ∂o1/∂a_h1 * ∂a_h1/∂h1) + (∂E_total/∂o2 * ∂o2/∂a_h1 * ∂a_h1/∂h1)] * i1`
  - Partial derivatives with respect to `w2` and `w4`
     - `∂E_total/∂w2 = ∂(E_total)/∂h1 * ∂h1/∂w2 = [(∂E_total/∂o1 * ∂o1/∂a_h1 * ∂a_h1/∂h1) + (∂E_total/∂o2 * ∂o2/∂a_h1 * ∂a_h1/∂h1)] * i2`

+#### Loss function explanation:

+ The `loss function` is a measure of how well our neural network is performing in terms of the difference between the predicted output and the expected output.

+ The goal of backpropagation is to minimize this loss function by adjusting the weights and biases of the neural network.
+By iteratively updating the weights and biases based on the gradients of the loss function, we aim to find the optimal set of parameters that minimize the prediction error.